-Our Conference & Retreat Centre is used by a wide variety of organisations who require a calm environment to discuss complex issues and by guests from around the world looking for a refreshing and special place to stay.
+We are used by a wide variety of organisations who require a unique environment to discuss complex issues and by guests from around the world looking for a refreshing place to stay.

-We offer seven contrasting spaces suitable for different types of events including meetings, conferences, away days, receptions.
+We offer seven contrasting spaces suitable for meetings, conferences, away days, receptions.

-Groups often find they do their best work here as the calmness allows them to think imaginatively and creatively and to explore possibilities that seem to arise unexpectedly.
+Groups often find they do their best work here as the calmness allows them to think creatively and to explore possibilities that seem to arise unexpectedly.

 We provide award winning Bed & Breakfast to over six thousand guests from around the world every year.